Top predictive analytics companies (August 2026 List)

 The verdict

 Fractal Analytics for large enterprises needing a strategic partner across many predictive decisions and business units.
 Tredence for retail, CPG, and supply chain companies where forecasting must actually be adopted and kept live.
 RaftLabs for mid-market businesses that want a predictive model built into a real product and maintained by one accountable team.
 LatentView Analytics for enterprises needing customer and marketing prediction at scale.
 Mu Sigma for large organizations building ongoing analytics operations that start with framing the right problem.
-Sigmoid for companies whose predictive work is blocked by data quality and pipeline problems.
-ScienceSoft for mid-sized companies that want predictive analytics plus the surrounding BI and software from one established vendor.
-BairesDev for well-funded companies needing large-team capacity on a multi-workstream build that includes predictive models.
+Hakkoda for companies whose predictive work is blocked by data-cloud readiness and platform work on Snowflake.
+DLabs.AI for companies that want a focused custom AI and ML partner to build the predictive model itself.
+Kortical for companies that want to build and monitor predictive models faster on an end-to-end ML platform with consulting support.

 The decision simplifies when you are honest about three things: what decision you are trying to improve, whether you need a model or a working feature inside a product, and who will keep the model accurate after it launches.